evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-01/readme.md

 $ pulumi new azure-csharp
 ```

-In this workshop I will use C# as a language and Azure as a cloud provider, therefore I used `azure-csharp` template.
+During the workshop I will use C# as a language and Azure as a cloud provider, therefore I used `azure-csharp` template.
 If you use different language, feel free to select it instead of C#.
 You get full list of available templates by running the following command and scroll to the `Available Templates:` section.

 ```bash
 pulumi new --help